xmidt-org/parodus/README.md

 - /acquire-jwt - this parameter (0 or 1) specifies whether there will be a dns lookup.
 If not, or if any problem occurs with the dns lookup, then webpa-url will be the target.

-- /dns-id  - this parameter is used along with the hw_mac parameter to create the dns txt record id (i.e. 'fabric' or 'test')
+- /dns-id  - this parameter is used along with the hw_mac parameter to create the dns txt record id

 - /jwt-algo -Allowed algorithm used for communication

-- /jwt-key -JWT token validation key
+- /jwt-public-key-file -JWT token validation key

 ```